sjfricke/Tango-C-NDK-Tutorial/Section_01_NDK/Tutorials/Chapter_04.md

 `public class DemoActivity extends Activity { ...`

 Here our main activity is started.
-We will need to name this package as well
+We will need to give a name to this package as well like `package com.projecttango.my.NDK.project.packageSample;`

-`package com.projecttango.NDK.demo.packageSample;`

-We will also for the purpose of working with the Tango want to include a file to help initalize everything for us by go `import com.projecttango.examples.cpp.util.TangoInitializationHelper;`

-This file can be found in the [sampleCode](../Sample_Code/java/TangoInitializationHelper.java)

 ## Inside the Activity
 * The two things to worry about your Main Activity is its where you handle all your events like `onCreate`, `onDestory`,etc.